 Picton & the Sounds

 Two common comments from guests are that they did not realise how lovely the area is and wished they could stay longer.
-That is why we stress on our website 'Minimum two night stays'.

 The longer guests stay the more they enjoy seeing our part of the "Top of the South".

 Regardless of how long you are here we can help you maximise your time in Picton and if requested make local trip bookings on your behalf at no charge.